 Start your search early, and don’t get discouraged if your first few attempts don’t pan out.
 Continue networking with professionals in your field to learn about new opportunities.

-All internship advertisements sent to the Advising Center are posted on UMA CareerLink.
+All internship advertisements sent to the Career Connections Office are posted on UMA CareerLink.
 Current students may access the system by clicking on the “blue cube” on their launchpad in the UMA Portal.
 Alumni may access UMA CareerLink by clicking here and creating an account.

 Visit this national website to search for internships nationwide, read intern blogs, and get tips on searching and applying for internships.